sparors/ussd-docs/source/docs/creating-menus.md

 ### lineBreak

-*lineBreak* appends a line break to the menu.
+*lineBreak* method appends a line break to the menu.
 ```php
 $menu->lineBreak();